-Woman, 22, dies after serious assault in Hastings
+Homicide investigation: Woman, 22, dies after serious assault in Hastings

 Police were advised of the incident after the woman was taken to Hawke's Bay Hospital in the early hours of that morning.

 On Friday, police appealed to the public for information on the whereabouts of 26-year-old Ranapera Taumata in relation to the incident.

 He has a warrant to arrest and they had concerns for his wellbeing.

 They also appealed to him to turn himself into police.